Hugo-bot79/PHYS3116_Astrophysics-group-2/Markdown note for week 4.md

 # Remove the rows from Krause21 and vandeBerg_table2 so that they have the same rows.
 # From the Krause21
 removed_objects = ['Ruprecht106', 'Terzan7', 'Palomar12', 'NGC1904', 'NGC2298', 'NGC5897', 'NGC6093', 'NGC6139', 'NGC6388', 'NGC6441', ]  # example objects to remove
+# removed rows where 'Object' is in the krau list
 krau_1 = krau_1[~krau_1['Object'].isin(removed_objects)].copy()
 print(krau_1)

 # From the vandeBerg_table2.
 removed_ngc = ['4147', 'XXXX']          # example NGC I want to remove
+# removed rows where 'Object' is in the vdb list
 vdb_2 = vdb_2[~vdb_2['#NGC'].isin(removed_ngc)].copy()
 print(vdb_2)